AsetCoder/improved-e-commerce/README.md

 ```
 npm install
 ```
-Put postgres database in env
+Put postgres database and others in env
 ```
 .env
 ```